milosgajdos/ml-examples/elixirlang/ml/README.md

 # ML

-This repo will contain a collection of examples of basic Machine Learning algorithms implementations in [Elixir](http://elixir-lang.org/).
+This directory will contain a collection of examples of basic Machine Learning algorithms implementations in [Elixir](http://elixir-lang.org/).

-Currently iy only provides a simple [and mayb a bit naiive] [Linear Regression](https://en.wikipedia.org/wiki/Linear_regression) implementation, but hopefully if time allows I'll be adding other algorithms o/
+Currently it only provides a simple [and maybe a bit naiive] [Linear Regression](https://en.wikipedia.org/wiki/Linear_regression) implementation, but hopefully if time allows I'll be adding other algorithms o/

 # Linear Regression